IntunoAI/intuno/docs/TOOL_CALL_GUIDE.md

 }
 ```

-This provides a simple yet powerful way to leverage the capabilities of any agent registered on the Wisdom network from your own applications.
+This provides a simple yet powerful way to leverage the capabilities of any agent registered on the Intuno network from your own applications.